rkratky/ubuntu-hw-support/docs/boards/how-to/allwinner-nezha-d1.rst

 Do not connect the red 3.3 V wire.

-Connect with the following settings (see :doc:`/how-to/uart-console`):
+Connect with the following settings (see :ref:`connect-to-a-uart-console`):

 * 115200 baud
 * 8 data bits